 "Thank you, Elon Musk and the Starlink team, for providing free connectivity to those affected by the earthquakes in Venezuela.
 Every connection matters in times like these," he wrote.

-The magnitude of the catastrophe
+The magnitude of the disaster

 The IOM estimated that up to 6.76 million people may have been affected, including approximately two million residents of Caracas.